schammass-zz/PySparkDatabricksAZDataLake/README.md

 How to connect to Azure Datalake and do ETL jobs with PySpark on Databricks.

-Please check it out this tutorial clicking on this link: https://bit.ly/3KgqbNg
+Please check out this tutorial by clicking on this link: https://bit.ly/3KgqbNg